srinjoywork/Module-1/README.md

 ## Live Demo
-You can check out the live version of the project here: [Live Link](https://capsitech-m1-srinjoy.netlify.app/) *(Replace # with actual URL when deployed)*
+You can check out the live version of the project here: [Live Link](https://capsitech-m1-srinjoy.netlify.app/)

 ## Setup Instructions
 1. Clone the repository: